Trump pardons Oregon ranchers who inspired refuge standoff

 (Reuters) - U.S. President Donald Trump on Tuesday pardoned two imprisoned Oregon ranchers whose sentencing on arson convictions sparked the 2016 occupation of a wildlife refuge, part of a long-simmering dispute over federal land policies in the U.S. West.

-The armed standoff at the Malheur National Wildlife Refuge in remote southeast Oregon followed a judge’s ruling sending Dwight Hammond and his son Steven back to prison to serve longer terms after their initial release from shorter sentences.
+The armed standoff at the Malheur National Wildlife Refuge in southeast Oregon followed a judge’s ruling that sent Dwight Hammond and his son, Steven, back to prison to serve more time after their initial release.
 Police shot one of the occupiers dead during the 41-day midwinter protest.

 The takeover was another flare-up in a decades-old conflict over federal control of millions of acres of public land in the Western United States.
 In Oregon, about half of all land is controlled by the federal government.